Delaware Fightin' Blue Hens men's basketball

 The Delaware Fightin' Blue Hens men's basketball team is the basketball team that represents University of Delaware in Newark, Delaware.
-The school's team currently competes in the National Collegiate Athletic Association (NCAA) at the Division I level as a member of the Colonial Athletic Association since 2001.
+The school's team was first fielded on the 1905–06 season, and currently competes in the National Collegiate Athletic Association (NCAA) at the Division I level as a member of Conference USA (CUSA) since 2025.
 Home games are played at the Acierno Arena at the Bob Carpenter Center.
+Delaware has appeared six times in the NCAA Division I men's basketball tournament, most recently in 2022.

-Notre Dame assistant coach Martin Ingelsby was named head coach May 24, 2016, replacing Monté Ross.
+The Blue Hens are coached by Martin Ingelsby who has been the head coach since 2016.
+After the 2024–25 season, Delaware left the Coastal Athletic Association to join Conference USA.

 Postseason results

 In eight appearances in postseason tournaments, the Fightin' Blue Hens have not won a postseason game.

 NCAA tournament results

 The Fightin' Blue Hens have appeared in the NCAA tournament six times.
 Their combined record is 0–6.
-As a member of the CAA, Delaware won the 2014 CAA tournament to earn the conference's bid to the NCAA tournament.

 NIT results

 The Fightin' Blue Hens have appeared in the National Invitation Tournament (NIT) one time.
 Their record is 0–1.